hutou/tablo/README.md

-The first version of Tablo (v0.10.1) was released on November 30, 2021, in the context of learning the Crystal language, which explains its relative limitations compared to Tabulo v2.7, the current Ruby version at that time, subject of the software port.
+The first version of Tablo (v0.10.1) was released on November 30, 2021, in the context of learning the Crystal language, which explains its relative limitations compared to Tabulo v2.7, the current version at that time, subject of the software port.

 So this version of Tablo (v1.0) is a complete overhaul of the library.